 Good luck to all who are reading this document with you decision to use CAN bus on your robot.
-You will probably enjoy the experience.
+You will probably find that CAN bus is a far superior method for wiring jaguars as opposed to the classic PWM method.